 Prior to containerization goods were handled manually as break bulk cargo and shipped via wagons and canal boats.
 These cargo containers were generally made of wood and arrived at the nearest port warehouse, in all shapes and sizes, to be loaded by dock workers onto the next vessel while previous cargo was unloaded.
 Eventually, it became apparent a new more cost-effective, reliable and faster way of shipping goods was needed.

 Enter containerization at the end of the 18th century when coal companies began using containers to ship coal.
 These containers filled with coal from the mining regions in England were taken by wagons to be shipped via canal barges.
-It quickly became the preferred mode of shipping and transport, evolving by the 1830s into simple, wooden boxes filled with coal that were transported by railway.
+It quickly became the preferred mode of shipping and transport, evolving by the 1830s into simple, wooden boxes filled with coal that was transported by railway.
 By the 1840s iron boxes came into play, as well, and in the early 1900s closed containers came on the scene to make it easier to transport between road and rail.

 The railways took a significant hit following the Stock Market Crash of 1929, which left many countries without any means to transport cargo.
-The United States and Europe further developed containerization to not only help the world’s economy during the Great Depression, but also to revitalize railways companies during this time.
+The United States and Europe further developed containerization to not only help the world’s economy during the Great Depression but also to revitalize railways companies during this time.

 Through World War II, the Korean War and the early 1950s, containerization gained traction, especially with the military.
 In fact, the U.S. Army began using specialized containers to speed the process of loading and unloading transport ships.
-During the Korean War the army started using steel containers for added security, and in 1952 began using the term “CONEX,” short for “container express.”
+During the Korean War the Army started using steel containers for added security, and in 1952 began using the term “CONEX,” short for “container express.”

-In 1955 McLean, a trucker and the owner the largest trucking fleet in the south and the fifth largest trucking company in the U.S. at the time, worked with engineer Keith Tantlinger to create the first intermodal container (standardized reusable steel box).
+In 1955 McLean, a trucker and the owner the largest trucking fleet in the South and the fifth largest trucking company in the U.S. at the time, worked with engineer Keith Tantlinger to create the first intermodal container (standardized reusable steel box).
 A year later he patented the first modern-day shipping container, whose design significantly reduced the cost of loading cargo.

 “In 1956 loose cargo cost $5.86 per ton to load.
 Using an ISO shipping container the cost was reduced to only 16 cents per ton,” according to an article on the Intermodal Steel Building Units (ISBU) Association website.